mc0/bedrock/README.md

 `Collection.move` now allows moving models around within a collection; if the models don't exist in the collection, then new models will be added.
 The event `"move" (collection, models, index)` fires for the move and the index sent is the index of the first model in models.
 For any models that were added, an `add` event is fired.
+An `adds` event will NOT be fired unless nothing was moved, only added.

 When cloning on a collection, a custom `comparator` is NOT transferred over to the new collection.
 A custom `model` is, however.